catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 according to your needs.
 A quota change may be requested via the `Quota Management`_ panel.

-Catalyst may give you a call if you are about to exceed your quota and ask you whether you would like us to pro-actively increase the quota for you.
+Catalyst Cloud may give you a call if you are about to exceed your quota and ask you whether you would like us to pro-actively increase the quota for you.

 .. _Quota Management: https://dashboard.catalystcloud.nz/management/quota/